 He has seen the movement grow dramatically, supported by sales from companies like Green Mountain Coffee Roasters and Starbucks.
 This year Fair Trade USA will certify 130 million pounds — nearly 5 percent of the U.S. coffee market.

-"If farmers and farm workers are demanding help, and looking to fair trade for help, if the industry is saying, 'we want to do more, let us do more,' why would you want to keep it small?" says Rice.
+"If farmers and farm workers are demanding help, and looking to fair trade for help, if the industry is saying, 'we want to do more, let us do more,' why would you want to keep it small?"
+Rice told Carpenter.

 This doesn't sit well with Dickinson.
 "That's no longer fair trade," he says.
 "That's another form of socially responsible business."